ibmdb/node-ibm_db/README.md

 - **For Windows**: compiler is optional as `ibm_db` comes with pre-compiled binary on Windows64 for node.js version >= 14.x.
 To compile code on Windows, VC++ 2015.3 v14.00 (v140) or Visual Studio version >= 2017 is required.

 - Python version >= 3.8.0 is required by node-gyp.
-For **z/OS**, Python 2.7.13 or higher, but lower than Python 3.0, is required.

 - **For Docker Linux Container:** make sure you have installed **make, gcc, g++(gcc-c++), python3.9 and node** before installing `ibm_db`.
 For `root` user, use `npm install --unsafe-perm ibm_db` to install `ibm_db`.